ExObsSim/ExoRad2-public/README.md

 The code output will appear in a directory called `example_run`

 ## Documentation
+The documentation is available [here](https://exorad2-public.readthedocs.io/en/latest/)

-You can build the documentation using `sphinx` .
+Or you can build the documentation yourself using `sphinx` .
 To install it run

     pip install sphinx sphinx_rtd_theme